A-Momin/noteshub/nts/notes_web_developement.md

         - **Team-managed projects**: Managed by individual teams with simple configurations.
         - **Company-managed projects**: Centrally managed by Jira administrators with advanced configurations.

+2. **Sprints**: A sprint is a time-boxed iteration of work in Scrum projects, typically lasting 1-4 weeks.

+    - Teams plan, execute, and deliver work during a sprint.

-2. **Issue**: An Issue is the fundamental unit of work in Jira.
+3. **Issue**: An Issue is the fundamental unit of work in Jira.
 It represents any task, bug, feature, or piece of work that needs to be completed.
 Issues are highly flexible and can be customized based on the workflow of your team.
 Several types of issues are listed below:

-    - `Bug`: A problem that needs fixing (e.g., "Fix login button not working").
+    - `Epic`: An Epic represents a large body of work that can be broken down into smaller, manageable pieces, such as Stories, Tasks, or Bugs.
+    - `Story`: A user-centric piece of work.
     - `Task`: A standalone piece of work (e.g., "Update user manual for new release").
-    - `Story`: A user-centric piece of work (see below).
     - `Sub-task`: A smaller task that is part of a parent issue.
+    - `Bug`: A problem that needs fixing (e.g., "Fix login button not working").
+    - `Field`: Fields are pieces of information associated with an issue.
+They can be standard system fields (like summary, description, assignee) or custom fields that you define to capture specific information.

-    - **Custom Fields:** Jira allows customization to define additional data fields for issues, such as priority, due date, assignee, or custom labels.
+        - Custom Fields: Jira allows customization to define additional data fields for issues, such as priority, due date, assignee, or custom labels.
-    - **Workflow:** Issues move through a defined workflow (e.g., _To Do → In Progress → Done_).
+    - `Workflow`: Issues move through a defined workflow (e.g., _To Do → In Progress → Done_).
-    - **Example**: An issue could be as specific as: "Create an API endpoint to fetch user data."
+    - `Example`: An issue could be as specific as: "Create an API endpoint to fetch user data."

-3. **Story**: A Story in Jira represents a piece of work that delivers value to the end user.
-It focuses on functionality or a feature that the user needs and is often written from the user's perspective.
-Stories are typically small enough to be completed within a sprint (in Scrum) or a short time frame.

-    - **User-Focused:** Stories are written in a format like: _"As a [user role], I want to [action/feature] so that [benefit]."_

-        - `Example`: "As a customer, I want to reset my password so that I can regain access to my account."

-    - **Estimable:** Stories are broken down into manageable tasks that can be estimated in terms of effort (e.g., using story points, hours, or days).
-    - **Child of an Epic:** A Story is often part of a larger body of work (Epic).
-    - **Acceptance Criteria:** Stories should have clear criteria to define when they are considered complete.
-    - **Story Title:** "Implement two-factor authentication"
-    - **Acceptance Criteria:**
-        1. Users must enter a code sent to their email or phone.
-        2. The system should log the attempt in the audit trail.

 4. **Epic**: An Epic is a larger body of work that encompasses multiple Stories, Tasks, and Bugs.
 It represents a major initiative or objective, often spanning multiple sprints, and provides a higher-level view of the project.